 The surprising science of how coffee works

-Most people don’t understand how coffee affects your alertness / sleepiness because they don’t understand how sleep works.
+Most people don’t understand how coffee affects your alertness and sleepiness.
+And that’s because they don’t understand how sleep works.

-- The circadian rhythm – you may be familiar with this 24-hour (ish) cycle, which peaks during the day and troughs during the night.
+- You may be familiar with this 24-hour (ish) cycle, which peaks during the day and troughs during the night.